Vietnam.vn - Nền tảng quảng bá Việt Nam

-Satellite images reveal 'ghost city' under Thailand's urban area
+Satellite images reveal "ghost city" under Thailand's urban area

 Người Lao ĐộngNgười Lao Động11/03/2025

-According to Heritage Daily, a research team from Chulalongkorn University (Thailand) analyzed a satellite image from the 1950s and discovered traces of a second "ghost city" in the historic center of Nakhon Ratchasima city.
+According to Heritage Daily, a research team from Chulalongkorn University (Thailand) analyzed a satellite image from the 1950s and discovered traces of a second "ghost city" in the historical center of Nakhon Ratchasima city.

 Ảnh vệ tinh tiết lộ